 Chambers Street, Edinburgh, EH1 1JF

-The National Museum of Scotland on Chambers Street is one of the most popular tourist attractions in the UK – with approximately one in three tourists in Edinburgh now visiting the museum.
-Having undergone a stunning £47 million transformation in 2012, it reopened to rave reviews.
+The National Museum of Scotland on Chambers Street is one of the most popular tourist attractions in the UK.
+In fact, about one in three tourists in Edinburgh now visit the museum.
+It underwent a stunning £47 million transformation in 2012 and reopened to rave reviews.

-The National Museum of Scotland’s galleries display over 8000 treasures from around the world.
-Covering the natural world, world cultures, science and technology, art and design, and the story of Scotland past and present.
-Highlights include a 2 metre high volcanic geode, the Museum’s Millennium Clock, and the ‘Window on the World’ installation featuring hundreds of objects which represent the Museum’s diverse collections.
+The National Museum of Scotland’s displays over 8000 world treasures in its packed galleries.
+The collections cover the natural world, world cultures, science and technology, art and design, and the story of Scotland past and present.
+Highlights include a two-metre-high volcanic geode, the Millennium Clock and the ‘Window on the World’ installation featuring hundreds of objects which represent the museum’s diverse collections.

 The life-size T-Rex is a favourite attraction with visitors.
-The 12 metre long dinosaur skeleton was cast from a 65 million year old T-Rex specimen, one of the most complete in the world.
+The 12 metre long dinosaur skeleton was cast from a 65 million year old T-Rex specimen.
+It is one of the most complete in the world.

-The museum is also home to Dolly – the world’s most famous sheep.
+Dolly, the world’s most famous sheep, is also on display here.
 She was the first mammal in the world to be cloned from an adult cell.
-She was cloned at the Roslin Institute near Edinburgh and after her death, she was preserved and put on show at the museum as an example of Scotland’s remarkable achievements in science and technology.
+She was cloned at the Roslin Institute near Edinburgh and after her death, she was preserved and put on show at the museum.
+Dolly is just one example of Scotland’s remarkable achievements in science and technology.